qwfy/doc-browser/README.md

 ## Installation

-Currently, this application can only be installed from source, and only tested on Linux, and the installation process is pretty rough.
-This will be improved in future versions.

-1. Install the font [Input Mono](http://input.fontbureau.com/), it is free for personal use.
+First, install the font [Input Mono](http://input.fontbureau.com/), it is free for personal use.
 (In a later version you can specify the font you want to use)

+Then, install the Haskell tool [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/).

+### Arch Linux

+There is a PKGBUILD available on [AUR](https://aur.archlinux.org/).

+### Other Linux distros

+Follow these steps to install from source:

-2. This application uses [Qt 5](http://qt-project.org/), make sure you have it installed.
+1. This application uses [Qt 5](http://qt-project.org/), make sure you have it installed.
 You also need [Qt WebEngine](https://wiki.qt.io/QtWebEngine), install it if it doesn't come with your Qt installation, on Arch Linux, this is provided by the [extra/qt5-webengine](https://www.archlinux.org/packages/extra/x86_64/qt5-webengine/) package.

-3. Install the Haskell tool [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/).

-4. The build process depends on an executable called `c2hs`, you can install it using your package manager, or use the instruction below.
+2. The build process depends on an executable called `c2hs`, you can install it using your package manager, or use the instruction below.

-5. You may also need an executable called `happy`, if the build process reports that this is missing, install it in a similar manner with c2hs.
+3. Install the executables `alex` and `happy` in a similar manner with `c2hs`.

 Finally, run these commands in the shell to build and install the application: